sailpoint-oss/developer.sailpoint.com/docs/extensibility/transforms/guides/provisioning-policy-transform.md

 ## Overview

-In this guide, you will learn how to use [IdentityNow's Transforms](/docs/api/v3/transforms) in a provisioning policy for a source.
+In this guide, you will learn how to use [Identity Security Cloud's Transforms](/docs/api/v3/transforms) in a provisioning policy for a source.
 This can be useful if you need to hide the attribute in your identity attribute list but still need the attribute during provisioning.

 ## Create provisioning policy